 We’re very proud of our relationship with our authors—it’s one based on mutual respect and trust as well as a commitment to producing the highest quality work and reading experience possible.
 They represent a broad spectrum of genres, styles and audiences—and each places a high value on their relationship with their readers.

-She’s written over two dozen novels and is an active blogger and social media maven.
+All told, Dana has written over thirty novels and is an active blogger with a vibrant social media presence.
 For the official skinny, go to stabenow.com.

 A native Texan, Joe has written many novels, novellas and short stories (even comic books) that span many genres—from Western, mystery and suspense to science fiction and horror—as well as several inventive and brilliant criss-crosses between all of them.
 He’s received many accolades for his work, including the British Fantasy Award, the American Horror Award, the Edgar Award and seven Bram Stoker Awards.